allenrobel/ndfc-python/docs/setup/using-ansible-vault.md

 # Using Ansible Vault

-Most `ndfc-python` scripts now include a `--ansible-vault` command line argument.
+Most `ndfc-python` scripts now include an `--ansible-vault` command line argument.
 When this argument is present, you'll be asked for your vault password, and the script will read the vault for any of the credentials it needs.